 In this article, our goal is to discuss the differences between the two most usual tests to identify COVID-19: rapid antigen tests and polymerase domino effect (PCR) tests.

-PCR tests resemble rapid tests in several means, as they can be provided to those with or without signs and symptoms and are carried out with a nasopharyngeal swab.
+PCR tests are similar to rapid tests in several means, as they can be provided to those with or without signs and symptoms and are carried out with a nasopharyngeal swab.
 Yet that’s where the resemblances end.

-If you have ever been asked to reveal proof of a COVID-19 test, you were called to provide outcomes from a PCR test.
+If you have ever been asked to reveal proof of a COVID-19 test, you were called to provide results from a PCR test or private PCR test.
 These tests give even more accurate outcomes than rapid tests, as well as that’s since they utilize a polymerase chain response (PCR) to identify the hereditary viral product of COVID-19.